SamedArslan28/IBANBookProject/README.md

 1. Make sure you have the Xcode version 15.0 or above installed on your computer.
 2. Download the Iban Book project files from the repository.
-3. Install CocoaPods.
-4. Run pod install so you can install the dependencies in your project.
-5. Open the project files in Xcode.
+3. Open the project files in Xcode.
-6. Review the code and make sure you understand what it does.
-7. Run the active scheme.
+4. Run the active scheme.

 ## Architecture
 The IBAN Reader project follows the MVVM (Model-View-ViewModel) architecture pattern along with a custom navigation system based on coordinators.
 Below is an overview of each component: